- Solar advice hub

 They also reported generation meters breaking, weak electrical connections, and isolator problems.

-This is a good idea in principle, but isnât always necessary.
-You can avoid the need for external solar inspections by getting yourself a solar panel maintenance support package or subscription.
+However, you can avoid the need for external solar inspections by getting yourself a solar panel maintenance support package.

 What can go wrong with solar panels?